 - 1. Drain fuel from fuel tank and let engine run until all fuel is out of the carburetor. - 2.
 Disconnect and remove the spark plug wire away from spark plug before any other preparations are made! - 3.
 Tape all openings closed to prevent spraying water into exhaust or air intakes during washing. - 4.
 Tilt mower up on its rear wheels and thoroughly clean the underside of the deck.
 Do not tilt mower with spark plug or carburetor down.
 Scrape away any accumulation of grass with a putty knife and or wire brush. - 5.
 Lubricate all exposed metal with a light coating of oil to prevent corrosion. - 6.
+On self-propelled models, loosen wing nuts on ground speed control rod before folding handles. - 7.
+Loosen handle knobs.
+Carefully fold the handles forward, "flexing" the control cables to prevent cable damage. - 8.
 Store the mower in a shed or other dry area, protected from weather.

-DO NOT attempt any maintenance, adjustments or service with engine and blade running.
-STOP engine and blade.
-Disconnect spark plug wire and secure away from spark plug.
-Engine and components are HOT.
-Avoid serious burns, allow sufficient time for all components to cool.
+Before attempting any adjustments or repairs, STOP the engine, remove the spark plug wire from the spark plug and secure wire away from plug.
 Wear heavy leather gloves when handling or working around cutting blades.
 Blades are extremely sharp and can cause severe injury.

-4.1 MOWER BLADE REPLACEMENT 4.1.1.
+4.1 MOWER BLADE REPAIR/REPLACEMENT 4.1.1.
 STANDARD BLADE WEAR LIMIT